@stomp/stompjs

 begin: (transactionId?: string) => ITransaction;

-Start a transaction, the returned ITransaction has methods - [commit]ITransaction#commit and [abort]ITransaction#abort.
+Starts a new transaction.
+The returned ITransaction object provides methods for [commit]ITransaction#commit and [abort]ITransaction#abort.

 transactionId